javiermontanana/grade5theory/_00-very-basics/basic.md

 In fact, we can't say what the notes are until we have something called a clef.

-The most common clef, and the only one we will learn about in this chapter is treble clef.
+The most common clef, is treble clef.
 (in the chapter on clefs, you will learn exactly how clefs work, and you will learn about other clefs.)